Rotating black hole: Kerr metric, Kerr–Newman metric

 Rotating black hole from the perspective of the distant observer.
 The different frames show the black hole from different angles.

 A rotating black hole is a solution of Einstein's field equation.
 There are two known exact solutions, the Kerr metric and the Kerr–Newman metric, which are believed to be representative of all rotating black hole solutions, in the exterior region.

 In the vicinity of a black hole, space curves so much that light rays are deflected, and very nearby light can be deflected so much that it travels several times around the black hole.
 Hence, when we observe a distant background galaxy (or some other celestial body), we may be lucky to see the same image of the galaxy multiple times, albeit more and more distorted.
 A complete mathematical description for how light bends around the equatorial plane of a Kerr black hole was published in 2021.

 In 2022, it was mathematically demonstrated that the equilibrium found by Roy Kerr in 1963 was stable and thus black holes—which were the solution to Einstein's equation of 1915—were stable.

 State transition

 Rotating black holes have two temperature states they can exist in: heating (losing energy) and cooling.

 In popular culture

-Kerr black holes are featured extensively in the 2009 visual novel Steins;Gate (also TV / manga), for their possibilities in time travelling.
-These are, however, magnified greatly for the purpose of story telling.

-Kerr black holes are also key to the "Swan Song" project by Joe Davis.
+Kerr black holes are key to the "Swan Song" project by Joe Davis.
 They are also a key element in the 2014 film Interstellar.